MillenniumMachines/Milo-v1.5/README.md

 Based on the OpenBuilds MiniMill, the Millennium Machines Milo is an open-source project for DIYers to create a reliable, low cost and powerful desktop CNC mill on their own terms.
 The mill is designed to have the ability to cut aluminium but is also capable of cutting a vast range of softer materials such as composites, woods and plastics.

-If you would like to follow the development of Milo, please follow us on Reddit [r/MilleniumMachines](https://www.reddit.com/r/MilleniumMachines/)
+If you would like to follow the development of Milo, please follow us on Reddit: [r/MilleniumMachines](https://www.reddit.com/r/MilleniumMachines/) or join our [Discord](https://discord.gg/ya4UUj7ax2)

 ![moving around](./images/moving.gif)